Ask Paul: I'm 25, how can I buy my first home?

 Should we continue investing our spare cash in shares (and sell them when we're ready to buy a house) or start stashing the cash for the deposit?

-If we do decide to continue investing in shares, should we sell only enough for a 20% deposit, or sell as much as possible to minimise our loan?
+If we do decide to continue investing in shares, should we sell only enough for a 20% deposit, or sell as much as possible to minimise our loan? - Frances

-Paul: You two really are super savers, Frances.
+A. You two really are super savers, Frances.
 Good on you!

 First, don't worry about the HECS debt - it is the cheapest loan you will ever have.